Pico-Nation/Pico-Testnet/README.md

 # Pico-Testnet
 ## WARNING!!
-This wallet if for testing only any and all funds sent to the testnet are not secure and WILL be lost!!
+This wallet if for testing only any and all funds sent to the testnet WILL BE LOST!!
 ### Use the offical Pico wallet upon launch!!

 This is the pre-compiled pico bins that can be run to connect to the Pico Network.